PSHE and RSE

 - Attendance is 93.26% for all and attendance is improving for disadvantaged pupils and those otherwise vulnerable 92.58% (17.05.22)

-Each class has an interactive Emotional Barometer as detailed in ‘Meadowside Academy Learning Environments’.
-Here every child will have the opportunity to check-in twice a day selecting ‘Great, ‘Good’ or ‘Need Help’ as self-perceived.
-From this, check-ins from an adult in class can then take place to ascertain how we can further support these children.
+Each class has an interactive Emotional Barometer linked to the 'Zones of Regulation'.
+Here every child will have the opportunity to check-in twice a day selecting from four possible Zones - Blue, Green, Yellow or Red. each Zone relates to a range of emotions that may be present at that time (see below).
+From this, check-ins from adults in class then take place to ascertain how we can further support these children or how they can support themselves to move to our optimal Green Zone.

 Lessons follow a clear structure and build in time for calming, quiet reflection, thoughtful discussion, solving puzzles and responding to problems.
 There are also lots of opportunities for singing, sharing ideas and working together.
 Each class has it's own Jigsaw character to support in their learning and help scaffold conversations and communicate their emotions.